maxim-eyengue/MLOps-Zoomcamp-2025/04_deployment/README.md

 ## 🛠️ 4.2 Web-services: Deploying models with Flask and Docker

-We will now focus on deploying a machine learning model saved as a pickle file into a web service using Flask and Docker, without involving model registries like MLflow in this step.
+We will now focus on deploying a machine learning model saved as a pickle file into a web service using Flask and Docker.
 This will be done by creating a virtual environment, scripting the model, wrapping it in a Flask app, and finally containerizing the application with Docker.

 #### Environment Setup and Version Management
 It is crucial to match the exact version of scikit-learn used to create the pickle file to avoid incompatibility issues during unpickling; this is verified using `pip freeze | grep scikit-learn` or `pip list | grep scikit-learn`.
 We can then install the specific version in the virtual environment along with other necessary libraries specifyikng the version of Python that we want to use: `pipenv install scikit-learn==1.0.2 flask --python=3.9`.
 Note, we are using Python 3.9 for the course.
 A virtual environment is useful as it isolates dependencies specific to this project, avoiding conflicts with global Python packages.
 When using `Pipenv` for creating virtual environments, dependency versions are pinned in [`Pipfile`](./notebooks/course/4.2_web-service/Pipfile) and [`Pipfile.lock`](./notebooks/course/4.2_web-service/Pipfile.lock) to ensure reproducible environments across installations.